Where Chicago Connects

 Furthering the Discussion

-On November 29th, Sterling Bay will again meet with community members and local neighbors to present updated and revised plans for Lincoln Yards.
+Sterling Bay met again with community members and local neighbors to present updated and revised plans for Lincoln Yards.

 Chicago’s New Urban